SabryTarek/docx/programming/languages/c-lang/STL.md

 - Updating means inserting/deleting an element
 - querying means searching/operating a particular element.
-So just try to analyze which data structure is taking how much time for querying and updation.
+So just try to analyze which data structure is taking how much time for querying and updating.